White chocolate: Ingredients

-In cocoa beans, cocoa butter and cocoa solids (the non-fat component) appear in roughly equal proportions.
+In cocoa beans, cocoa butter and cocoa powder (the non-fat component) appear in roughly equal proportions.
 During manufacturing, cocoa solids are separated from ground cocoa beans, known as cocoa liquor, leaving behind the cocoa butter.
 White chocolate uses only the cocoa butter.
 As pure pressed cocoa butter has a flavor that can be unpleasant, before it is used it is partly deodorized using either solvents or steam distillation under vacuum.
 The butter is not fully deodorized, as it then would lose all its cocoa flavor.
 Less deodorized cocoa butters are used in dark chocolate, where the flavor is considered by manufacturers to be more desirable, while white chocolates use more deodorized cocoa butter.
 Some craft chocolate makers have eschewed deodorizing cocoa butter when producing white chocolate, a practice popularized by the Venezuelan chocolate maker Chocolates El Rey.

 Beyond cocoa butter, white chocolate contains sugar, milk solids, emulsifiers (generally soy lecithin or PGPR), and flavors (generally vanilla).
 Manufacturers replace the milk solids with other milk products to create different effects: for instance, some use yogurt powder, as the acidity masks the sweetness of the sugar.
 Other manufacturers use white chocolate crumb (a mixture of sugar, milk and cocoa butter dried together) to produce a caramelized flavor, or use skim milk powder and milk fat instead of full cream milk powder to create a softer white chocolate.
 The ratio between cocoa butter, sugar and milk fat impacts the quality: higher-quality white chocolate recipes require less sugar with more cocoa butter and milk fat.
 In some chocolate, some cocoa butter is replaced with cocoa butter equivalents (CBEs) and cocoa butter substitutes (CBSs).
 CBEs are fats with similar triglyceride structures, such as palm oil and shea butter, while CBSs are fats with dissimilar triglyceride structures that are refined to have similar hardness, mouthfeel and flavor release.
 These include fully refined fats made from palm kernel and coconut oil.